cap-js/cds-intellij/README.md

 Restart the IDE to apply the changes.

 This setting will enable:
-- logging of the **stdio communication** between the LSP client and server (i.e., the protocol messages),
+- logging of the **stdio communication** between the LSP client and server (i.e., the LSP messages),
 - **tracing** for the LSP server (see below),
 - Node.js **debugging** for the LSP server, allowing you to attach a debugger.